 Counsel: Your Honor, I just recently read a law review article that suggested that the answer would be … [that] this court appoint all of the administrative law judges.

 Court: I read that too.
 That’s not—I don’t think that’s going to happen.

 I don’t think it is going to happen either.
 After Lucia, however, there may be legislation.
 And someone may propose this idea.
 They shouldn’t!
 I’m not certain such a scheme would be constitutional, for reasons Jenn Mascott has suggested.
 But even if it was constitutional, it strikes me as a bad idea for at least two reasons.
-First, I don’t think the D.C. would be good at it; they don’t know the needs of agencies, especially particular agencies.
-Second, and more important, it may change how the D.C.
+First, I don’t think the D.C.
+Circuit would be good at it; they don’t know the needs of agencies, especially particular agencies.
+Second, and more importantly, it may change how the D.C.
 Circuit goes about its work; distance is not a bad thing.

 (9) What does “good cause” mean?

 More importantly, now that ALJs are deemed inferior officers, the strong removal protection enjoyed by ALJs at independent agencies becomes ripe for challenge as a form of the double-for-cause removal protection held unconstitutional in Free Enterprise Fund v.
 PCAOB.
 No justice other than Breyer thought the court should reach the removal issue—appropriately so, as this issue had not been briefed or addressed by the court of appeals.
 But Breyer is surely right that this double-for-cause challenge will be immediately forthcoming.